cardano-foundation/CIPs/CIP-1694/README.md

 The on-chain rules will not check either the URL or the hash.
 Client applications should, however, perform the usual sanity checks when fetching content from the provided URL.

+PV does the anchor get recorded on-chain somewhere?

 ##### DRep retirement certificates